 Directing video works with the Self-Advocate community

 this ability is an innovative filmmaking project that puts the tools of media creation directly into the hands of people with developmental disabilities.
 Formed as a partnership between the National Film Board of Canada and the Burnaby Association for Community Inclusion, participants met weekly, engaging in regular workshops and hands on training with filmmaker/mentor Lorna Boschman.
+Winner of the 2001 Golden Sheaf Award at the Yorkton Short Film & Video Festival.

 Over the course of a year, the members of the This Ability Media Club acquired the skills to tell their own stories in their own way.
 From Michelle McDonald’s compassionate ode to the humble arachnid, Be Kind to Spiders to Shannon Leclair’s exuberant celebration of her work at a local coffee shot, I Love My Job!, these short films celebrate our shared humanity while revealing the contributions that are made by all members of society.